jimbobhickville/python-ambariclient/README.md

 -----------

 The goal of the client is to work with multiple versions of Ambari by smoothing out the differences for the user.
-There is work to be done to make that happen, but there is support for passing a version in to the client.

-    >>> client = Ambari(..., version="1.7.0")
+The client can automatically detect the version of Ambari running on the server:

+    >>> ambari.version
+    ('1', '7', '0')

 This client has only been tested against Ambari 1.7+.
 If you need support for older versions, you might need to submit patches for anything